Floquet-induced bosonic pair condensate with unconventional symmetry

 We first focus on the low-density case ({\it e.g.} 1/8 filling with $N_A=N_B=\frac 1{16}L_x L_y$ where $N_A$ ($N_B$) are the total number of bosons on sublattice A (B)).
-Due to the OBC along the x direction, to avoid the boundary effect, we choose the reference site $(i_x,i_y)$ as $(L_x/4,L_y/2)$ and $1\le r \le L_x/2$ in Eq.(\ref{eq:correlation}).
+To avoid the boundary effect along x direction, we choose the reference point $(i_x,i_y)$ as $(L_x/4,L_y/2)$ and $1\le r \le L_x/2$ in Eq.(\ref{eq:correlation}).
 As shown in Fig.\ref{fig:fig4} (a), the single particle correlations $C(r)$ decay exponentially with $r$, indicates the absence of single-particle BEC.
 In contrast, Fig.\ref{fig:fig4} (b) suggests that the pair correlations $D_{yy}(r)$ decay algebraically in distance ($D_{yy}(r)\sim r^{-\eta}$), indicating a quasi-long-range order in such a quasi-1D system.
-By comparing the results with different $L_y$, one can find that the power exponent $\eta$ decreases with increasing width $L_y$, which indicates that the quasi-long-range order in the cylindrical lattice could evolve to a true long-range order in a 2D lattice with $L_y\rightarrow \infty$.
-This results suggest that although there is no single-particle BEC, the bosons can condensate in pairs\cite{Bendjama2005,Schmidt2006}.
+By comparing the results with different $L_y$, one can find that the power exponent $\eta<2$ and decreases with increasing width $L_y$ (see the inset of Fig.\ref{fig:fig4} b), which indicates that the quasi-long-range order in the cylindrical lattice could evolve to a true long-range order in a 2D lattice with $L_y\rightarrow \infty$.
+This results suggest an exotic condensate where although single-particle BEC is depleted, the bosons can condensate in pairs\cite{Pashitskii2002,Volovik2002,Bendjama2005,Schmidt2006}

-Different from the pair BECs studied before, the pairing order parameter in our model exhibits a $p_x +i p_y$ symmetry, which can be numerically verified by comparing the paring correlations $D_{yy}(r)$ and $D_{yx}(r)$.
+Different from the pair BECs studied before, the pairing order parameter in our model exhibits an unconventional symmetry, which can be numerically verified by comparing the paring correlations $D_{yy}(r)$ and $D_{yx}(r)$.
 Our numerical results show that the former is real, while the latter is pure imaginary (see Fig.\ref{fig:fig4} (b) and (c)), indicates a $\pi/2$ phase difference between the pairing order parameters along the horizontal and vertial bonds.
 This $\pi/2$ phase difference can be understood as following: if we consider a pair of adjacent bosons as a new boson defined on the bond, the Hamiltonian $H^1$ is actually a hopping of this new boson between horizontal and vertical bonds, while the $i$ factor in front of the hopping suggest that the kinetic energy is minimized only when the condensates on the vertical and horizontal bonds have the phase difference $\pi/2$.